 Your registered agent can reserve an LLC name in Kentucky.
 This process allows the agent, who acts as your LLC's official point of contact, to secure a desired business name before you formally establish your company with the state.

 Can I Renew My LLC Name Reservation in Kentucky?

-Yes, you can renew your reservation, but no later than 30 days before your previous reservation expires.
+You can renew your LLC name reservation in Kentucky, but no later than 30 days before your previous reservation expires.
 In case you miss this deadline, your entity name will become available after the first reservation ends.